cstuder/parse-swissmetnet/README.md

 Parses a SwissMetNet data string containing semicolon separated measurements.

-Returns an array of dictionaries with the keys `timestamp`, `location`, `parameter`, `value`.
+Returns an array of StdClass objects with the keys `timestamp`, `location`, `parameter`, `value`.

 ### `LegacyDataParser::parse(string $raw)`

 Parses an older SwissMetNet data string containing pipe separated measurements.

-Returns an array of dictionaries with the keys `timestamp`, `location`, `parameter`, `value`.
+Returns an array of StdClass objects with the keys `timestamp`, `location`, `parameter`, `value`.

 ### `MetadataParser::parse(string $raw)`

 Parses a SwissMetNet description string containing location and parameter definitions.

-Returns two dictionaries: `locations` and `parameters`, both containing arrays of dictionaries with fields such as location coordinates or paramter units.
+Returns two dictionaries: `locations` and `parameters`, both containing arrays of StdClass objects with fields such as location coordinates or paramter units.

 ## Testing